What is a Health Care Proxy?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-A Health Care Proxy is a legal document specifically designed to allow an individual to designate another person to make medical decisions on their behalf in the event that they are unable to do so themselves.
-This role is distinct from financial decision-making, which typically falls under powers of attorney that authorize someone to manage financial affairs.
+A Health Care Proxy is specifically a legal document allowing an individual to designate another person to make medical decisions on their behalf if they become unable to do so themselves.
+This is crucial in ensuring that decisions about a patient's care align with their preferences and values, particularly during critical moments where they may be incapacitated.

 Subscribe